sherink08/EmployeeManagement-Angular8/README.md

 # EmployeeManagement-Angular8

-Clone/Download NodeJS-JSON-API-server from my github repo-list and run.
+Before running this clone/download "NodeJS-JSON-API-server" from my github repo-list and run.

 Clone/download this repo and run